Dietetic Internship Policies

 Vacation & holidays

 Six holidays are granted during the internship year.
 These are Labor Day, Thanksgiving Day, the Friday after Thanksgiving, Christmas Day, New Year's Day, and Martin Luther King Day.
-If you are scheduled to work a holiday, a compensatory day will be given at another time.
 One week of time off is scheduled at Christmas.
+All scheduled holidays will be unpaid time off.

 Interns are expected to dress professionally for all rotations and experiences.
-Interns may choose to wear business casual attire with white lab coat covering personal clothing or color specific scrubs during the clinical rotation.
+Interns may choose to wear business casual attire or all black scrubs during the clinical rotation.

 Appropriate shoes are required for working in the food-service areas.